up-in-the-clouds/telar-khipu/docs/DOCS.md

 # Telar User Documentation

-**Version:** 0.1.0-beta | **Release Date:** October 14, 2025
+**Version:** 0.2.0-beta | **Release Date:** October 20, 2025

 Complete guide to creating digital storytelling exhibitions with Telar.

 > **⚠️ Beta Release Note**
-> This documentation covers v0.1.0-beta which uses CSV files for content management.
-Google Sheets integration is planned for v0.2.
+> This documentation covers v0.2.0-beta which uses CSV files for content management.
+Google Sheets integration is planned for a future release.

 ## Table of Contents